Overview

 OAuth Form Fields

-This value may be optionally re-generated by clicking the regenerate button.
-If this Application is configured to require client authentication, changing the client secret will cause all clients to fail client authentication and they will not be able to complete the OAuth login process.
-If this Application is not configured to require client authentication, regenerating this secret will not have any external effect.
+This value may be regenerated if you think it has been compromised by clicking the regenerate button.
+If this Application is configured to require client authentication, regenerating the client secret will cause all clients to fail, and they will not be able to complete the OAuth login process.
+If this Application is not configured to require client authentication, regenerating this secret will not have any effect.

 See the Token endpoint for more information.